Rediscovering Bottom-Up: Effective Forecasting in Temporal Hierarchies: Experiments

 \subsection{Autoregressive Models of Order 1}

 In the first experiment, we want to demonstrate the implications of Theorem~\ref{thm:mint_bu}.
 We simulate stationary $\text{AR}(1)$ data on the bottom level of the hierarchy and aggregate them to obtain the remaining levels of the hierarchy.
-The parameters we vary are \begin{itemize} \item Sample size on the top level $n=20,50,100$, \item AR parameter $\phi=-0.9,\dots,0.9$, \item Innovation variance on the bottom level $\sigma^2 =1,5$, \item Hierarchy size $k\in\{4,1\},\{5,1\},\{12,4,1\}$, \item Forecast horizon $h=1,2$, and \item Fixed order of the ARMA models to remove model uncertainty which corresponds to Scenario $2$ of \citet{ATHANASOPOULOS201760}, or automated model selection (Scenario $3$). \end{itemize}
+The parameters we vary are \begin{itemize} \item Sample size on the top level $n=20,50,100$, \item AR parameter $\phi=-0.9,\dots,0.9$, \item Hierarchy size $k\in\{4,1\},\{5,1\},\{12,4,1\}$, \item Forecast horizon based on the top level $h=1,2$, and \item Fixed order of the ARMA models to remove model uncertainty which corresponds to Scenario $2$ of \citet{ATHANASOPOULOS201760}, or automated model selection (Scenario $3$). \end{itemize} The innovation variance on the bottom level $\sigma^2=1$ is fixed.
+In order to save space, we only report results for $h=1$ and the simple hierarchy $k\in\{4,1\}$.
+The remaining settings lead to similar conclusions.

-For each setting we simulate $N=50$ time series and compute training and test rMSE values.
-The training data always consist of $75\%$ of the total data.